 Dear Dr Hyun Kook Kahng & Mr Yun-Jae Won,

-IEEE 802 is writing to express its concerns relating to the proposed formation of a Security Ad Hoc within ISO/IEC JTC 1/SC 6.
-While IEEE 802 broadly supports the goal of improving security for SC 6-developed or approved standards, we believe that the Security Ad Hoc may not be the right vehicle to accomplish that task in regards to IEEE 802 standards that are submitted to SC 6 for possible ratification under the PSDO agreement.
+IEEE 802 has concerns relating to the proposed formation of a Security Ad Hoc within ISO/IEC JTC 1/SC 6.
+While IEEE 802 broadly supports the goal of improving security for SC 6-developed or approved standards, we believe that the Security Ad Hoc is not the right vehicle to accomplish that goal.

 The presentation requesting the formation of the Security Ad Hoc noted that the China NB had presented detailed technical objections to the security mechanisms found in ISO/IEC/IEEE 8802-1X.
-IEEE 802 understands those objections are summarized in 6N15613.
+Those objections are summarized in 6N15613.
 The Switzerland NB representative at the time had some related concerns.
-IEEE 802 initially responded to those objections in 6N15658, showing that the alleged security flaws were not applicable to IEEE 802's use of the underlying security techniques and mechanisms.
+IEEE 802 responded to those objections in 6N15658, showing that the alleged security flaws were not applicable to IEEE 802's use of the underlying security techniques and mechanisms.

-IEEE 802 has requested, but not received, clarification on how our response in 6N15658, and later responses, do not adequately address the alleged security flaws detailed in 6N15613 and have now been making similar requests for information more than three years.
+IEEE 802 has requested, but not received, clarification on how our response in 6N15658, and later responses, do not adequately address the alleged security flaws detailed in 6N15613.
+IEEE 802 have submitted similar requests for information more than three years.
 Neither the China NB nor the Switzerland NB have provided additional evidence of the alleged security flaws in ISO/IEC/IEEE 8802-1X or have demonstrated any security flaws.
-Having failed to elicit such information, IEEE 802's response to each 60-day or FDIS ballot comment in the PSDO process that cites the alleged security flaws in ISO/IEC/IEEE 8802-1X has been to politely decline to alter the proposed ISO/IEC/IEEE 8802 standard in question.
-This does not stem from any unwillingness on IEEE 802's part to modify the standards in response to properly justified comments originating from the PSDO process, but rather IEEE 802’s inability to address alleged security flaws for which there is no available evidence.
+Therefore IEEE 802's response to each 60-day or FDIS ballot comment in the PSDO process that cites the alleged security flaws in ISO/IEC/IEEE 8802-1X has been to decline any changes to the proposed ISO/IEC/IEEE 8802 standard in question.
+This does not stem from any unwillingness on IEEE 802's part to modify the standards in response to properly justified comments originating from the PSDO process, but because it is impossible to address alleged security flaws for which there is no documented evidence.

-IEEE 802 would warmly welcome a more substantive dialogue with SC6's security experts on these matter s and have issued several explicit invitations for any concerned SC6 NBs to participate in such discussions at IEEE 802 meetings (including one held in Beijing and, most recently, our just concluded meeting in Vancouver).
+IEEE 802 welcomes a substantive dialogue with SC6's security experts on these matter s and have issued several explicit invitations for SC6 NBs to participate in such discussions at IEEE 802 meetings (including one held in Beijing and, most recently, our just concluded meeting in Vancouver).
 With the exception of the Switzerland NB, who participated in a very productive discussion at the IEEE 802 meeting in Geneva in 2014, no other NBs have accepted our invitations.
-In contrast, IEEE 802 representatives have participated in such discussions at multiple SC6 meetings.
+Conversely, IEEE 802 representatives have participated in such discussions at multiple SC6 meetings.

-Given that only the China NB has been submitting any comments recently relating to alleged security flaws in ISO/IEC/IEEE 88020-1X, it would be more effective for one or more representatives from the China NB to attend an IEEE 802 meeting, and thus have full access to the full range of IEEE 802.1 security experts, so that a resolution to this long lasting impasse can be reached.
-It is not reasonable to expect a large number of IEEE 802.1 security experts to attend an SC 6 meeting to deal with the unsubstantiated concerns of a single NB.
-I note that IEEE 802 even offered to waive the registration fees of a China NB representative at IEEE 802’s meeting in Vancouver, but unfortunately no one from the China NB was willing to avail themselves of the offer.
+Given the China NB is the sole SC6 NB to submit comments relating to alleged security flaws in ISO/IEC/IEEE 88020-1X, IEEE recommends the following process to meet the goal of improving security for SC 6: Have one or more representatives from the China NB attend an IEEE 802 meeting to address their concerns in person with the full range of IEEE 802.1 security experts to resolve this long lasting impasse.